 The temperature of tape or band should be carefully assessed in field and each taped measure dimension should be independently verified.
-This satisfactory example of dual measurement is to measure slope and horizontal distance.
-Could be done by observing the slope distance and the horizontal distance.
+This could be done by observing the slope distance and the horizontal distance.

-9. Distance Measurement
+9. DISTANCE MEASUREMENT

-All distance measured with electro-optical equipment are to be measured independently in both directions.
+All distances measured with electro-optical equipment are to be measured independently in both directions.
 Information about particularly adverse weather or other circumstances should be noted in the field book.

 Ambient temperature and pressure should be resolved and noted at the time of measurement.
-An aspirated psychrometer and a reliable aneroid barometer should be used to determine temperature and pressure at each instrument standpoint.
+An aspirated psychrometer and reliable aneroid barometer should be used to determine temperature and pressure at each instrument standpoint.

-Six determinations of each distance is required to each and details of the signal strength, battery voltage, ambient conditions and difficulty or ease of reading should be recorded.
+Six determinations of each distance are required and details of the signal strength, battery voltage, ambient conditions and difficulty or ease of reading should be recorded.
 If signal strength is excessive, a veil should be placed over the transmitting lens.

-10. Proving Position
+10. PROVING POSITION